mklimek1/final-project/wordfast-01-settings.md

 In the `Soft Line Break Type` setting, only the `tag` setting was used in the study.
 The `break` and `none` settings affected only segmentation rules.
 As a result, they were omitted in the study.

-The behaviour of the settings are described in the [Wordfast — Results](wordfast-02-results.md) section.
+The behaviour of the settings is described in the [Wordfast — Results](wordfast-02-results.md) section.

 ---